-Based on the award-winning employability programme for QMUL undergraduates, QConsult Researchers will place teams of QMUL PhD and postdoctoral researchers onto mini consultancy projects for London-based businesses and charities.
+QConsult Researchers places interdisciplinary teams of QMUL PhD and early career researchers onto mini consultancy projects for London-based organisations.

 What will I have to do on the programme?

-As a QConsultant, you and your team will be given a real-life business challenge at a local organisation.
+The first three weeks of the programme are dedicated to training and selecting teams.
+After that you and your team will be given a real-life business challenge at a local organisation.
 Your team will be provided with a short project brief from your host organisation, outlining the details of the challenge you are asked to solve.
-Previous QConsult projects have involved research, marketing, product development and evaluation.
+Previous QConsult projects have involved research, marketing, competitor analysis, product development and evaluation.